lester-lee/lester-lee.github.io/about.md

 title: About
 ---
 # About
 I was born and raised in Brooklyn, NY.
+My hobbies include reading, making art, and playing video games.

 I'm currently studying Computer Science at Williams College '19.